aerabi/hackdockerfest/docker-compose-cheat-sheet.md

 ## Include

-Docker Compose's `include` feature allows you to import and reuse configuration from other Compose files.
+Docker compose's `include` feature allows you to import and reuse configuration from other compose files.
 This is useful for modularizing your Compose configurations and avoiding duplication.

 ```yaml